Mario-F/cert-manager-selfservice/README.md

 At the moment you need a working kubernetes cluster with cert-manager to get started in development.

+Check out the [development](./development/) for more advanced usage.

 ### OpenAPI

 The API Server and Client are generated using [OpenAPI](./openapi.yaml), generation can be done with `make generate`.